Sports Nutrition Diet for Tennis Players

 The amount of sleep an individual needs varies by age.
 The American Academy of Sleep Medicine recommends the following (6, 7):

-Athletes should work on creating a sleep routine to support getting adequate, quality sleep each night.
+Athletes should work on creating positive sleep habits to support getting adequate, quality sleep each night.

 Sports Nutrition Diet for Tennis Players

-For additional sports nutrition ideas, check out my recent blog: 9 Essential Items for an Athlete’s Grocery List.
+For additional sports nutrition ideas, check out my blog on essential items for an athlete’s grocery list.

 Join the Nutrition By Mandy Email List & Get a Free Athlete’s Grocery List